JuliaActors/Guards.jl/docs/src/guards.md

 As for now a `:guard` actor

 - is a "single receptionist" in Agha's sense or it
 - is similar to an *agent* in Elixir.

 The guarded variable is protected by message passing and the `:guard` actor being the only entity allowed to directly modify it.
-In order to modify a guarded variable we must send a modifier function with its arguments to the `:guard` actor.
-It then responds with a deep copy of the result or of the variable.
-So e.g. threads can safely do iterations on those.
+In order to modify a guarded variable we must [`call`](@ref) the `:guard` actor with a modifier function and its arguments.
+The actor then applies that to the guarded variable and responds with a deep copy of the result.

+If we `call` the `:guard` actor without further arguments, it responds with a deep copy of the guarded variable.
+So e.g. threads can safely do iterations on the copy.

+The [`@grd`](@ref) macro is syntactical sugar for  `call` and lets you work with the guard actor as if it were the guarded variable itself.

 ## Interfaces